Search the Health Library

 Find a doctor at The Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center or Johns Hopkins Community Physicians.

 Enter the last name, specialty or keyword for your search below.

-- You have the right to receive considerate, respectful and compassionate care regardless of your age, gender, race, national origin, religion, sexual orientation or disabilities.
+- You have the right to receive considerate, respectful and compassionate care regardless of your age, gender, race, national origin, religion, sexual orientation, gender identity or expression, or disabilities.

 - You have the right to receive care in a safe environment free from all forms of abuse, neglect or harassment.

 - You have the right to be called by your proper name and to be told the names of the doctors, nurses and other health care team members involved in your care.

 - You have the right to have a family member or representative of your choice and your own physician notified promptly of your admission to the hospital.

 - You have the right to be told by your doctor about your diagnosis and possible prognosis, the benefits and risks of treatment, and expected outcome of treatment, including unanticipated outcomes.
 You have the right to give written informed consent before any non-emergency procedure begins.

 - You have the right to have your pain assessed and to be involved in decisions about managing your pain.

 - You have the right to be free from restraints and seclusion in any form that is not medically required.